Leave a Painting face to the wall and it will paint itself! – What ?

 Titian – Self Portrait c 1550 – 1562

 Yes!
 You did read it correctly.
-It was Titian who is supposed to have said that if you leave a painting, face to the wall for long enough, it will paint itself!
+Leave a painting face to the wall – It was Titian who is supposed to have said it: That if you leave a painting, face to the wall for long enough, it will paint itself!
 Now I know what he meant and I’m happy to let you into the secret.
 The most difficult part of any painting is knowing exactly when it’s finished.

-This is what Titian had noticed, so he would leave works to stand, while he gathered more thoughts on how to proceed to their conclusion.
-In a similar way, I have in the past, been tempted to take photos too soon, publish them on my Facebook Page and a few days later, all the faults and problems begin to emerge.
+This is what Titian had noticed, so he would leave his works to stand, while he gathered more thoughts on how to proceed.
+In a similar way, I have in the past, been tempted to take photos too soon and publish them on my Facebook Page.
+A few days later, all the faults and problems begin to emerge.
 How annoying can that be?
 So here’s the moral of the story:

-When a painting is nearing its conclusion – leave it for a few days or longer – When you return to it you ‘should’ know exactly how to finish it.
+When your painting is nearing its conclusion – leave it for a few days or longer – When you return to it you ‘should’ know exactly how to finish it.

 Portrait of Oscar Peterson, the renowned Jazz pianist.